UNCIDD/using-longleaf/README.md

     can see each other’s files.
 * Every resource on a cluster is shared (storage, compute, ...) so be mindful of others and follow best practices.
 * Only ask for resources you need in your SLURM  more resources = longer wait
+* When to use Open On Demand vs command-line?
+It depends.
+Some things are only possible with the command-line, but if you are not that confident in a unix shell, you should get around with OOD.

 ## A. Create an account